astralorchid/DeadOS/README.txt

   -test rig w/ usb booting & bios

-non tuts yet bc no time
+no tuts yet bc no time
 no docs yet bc i havent even used all of my api

 running successfully on some version of an AMD athlon XP